Visitor Registration & Liability Release Form

 During Regular Pool Hours

-Members may bring up to 10 guests without advance notice by paying $5/guest when arriving at the pool (or by using guest passes).
+Texas Pool members may bring up to 10 guests without advance notice by paying $5/guest when arriving at the pool (or by using guest passes).
 For safety reasons, gatherings including more than 10 guests (swimmers and non-swimmers) will be handled as a regular party and will need to be scheduled in advance.

 Before or After Pool Hours

-The pool will be open only for guests of the party host.
+The pool will be open only for guests of the private party host.
 No other members will be allowed to swim during these reserved times.

 All cleanup must be complete and all guests must depart at the end of the scheduled party time.